 Coming from the tech world in Silicon Valley, Doug has a passion for data and education.
 Graduating from Carnegie Mellon with a degree in Business and Entrepreneurship, Doug dove head first into the College Database initiative last year, leveraging learnings from his own education and career in tech.
 Doug has a lovely wife Mimi and a son Caiden, with another little guy on the way in early 2014.

-Wes Ricketts received his master’s degree in history in 2006, book-ended by teaching stints at the elementary and college levels, respectively.
-He entered the content side of higher education as an editor in 2007.
+Wes earned his master’s degree in history and international relations in 2006, book-ended by teaching stints at the elementary and college levels, respectively.
+He entered the content side of post-secondary education as an editor in 2007.
+Wes built upon his editorial experience to become Director of Web Content at one of Silicon Valley’s largest higher education publishers.
 He joins The College Database as vice president of communications.

 Aaron is a data scientist skilled in drawing valuable insights from messy data.
 Having worked in academia as well as for various governments, Fortune 500 companies, and start-ups, Aaron has seen and solved a wide variety of data problems.
 In his spare time, you might find Aaron crunching number (for fun), reading books on political philosophy, skiing, or traveling the world with his small but growing family.